 There is a lot of talk about what foods to stockpile, with most people repeating more or less the same thing.
 Oh, there are exceptions, mostly where people talk about stockpiling the foods they used in pioneering days, like pemmican and hardtack.
 Then there are the few who say you should just stockpile whatever your family eats.
 But other than that, it’s pretty consistent, mostly consisting of foods we all recognize as staples.

-Even so, there is a small group of foods, within this larger subset, which we should all pay attention to.
+Even so, there is a small group of survival foods with long shelf life, within this larger subset, which we should all pay attention to.
 These are survival foods with long shelve life and will store virtually forever, without any special preservation process.
 Either God or nature has created these foods with the ability to last for years; so we should take advantage of these survival foods with long shelf life and make sure they are part of our prepping stockpile.

 Honey might crystallize over time, but that doesn’t mean it goes bad.
 Crystallized honey can be turned back to a liquid state by simply heating it.
 You might have to add a little water, but usually, that isn’t necessary.
 The only thing you have to watch out for with honey is that it is kept in a tightly sealed container, as bees and ants are both attracted to it, not to mention Winnie the Pooh.